lorenzobadas/CTF-writeups/DCTF-2022/glade_writeup.md

 }
 ```

-This function exits whenever the previous function isn’t 30 functions backwards.
+This function exits whenever the previous function isn’t 30 functions backward.
 Basically the only way to get to a function that has this check is with a D move.

 There are 16 of these check functions, one for every possible combination of allowed moves.